Xeronaus/Cedaruke/MODPLANS.md

 # Mod Plans
-Here are the things the mod will add:
+Here are the things the mod are planning to add:
-- The star Arion ✓
+- The star Arion ✔
+- The planet Georathe
+- The plnaet Crajuras